Elin24/cclabeler/README.md

 Password are define in the file /users/{username}.json

-2. Each user have a set of images from ShanghaiTech_B dataset
+2. Each user have 3 images

-user1 : 18 images from ShanghaiTech_B
+user1 : images from ShanghaiTech_B

-user2 : 2 images from ShanghaiTech_B
+user2 : images from ShanghaiTech_B

-golden : 10 images from CityUHK-X-BEV dataset (https://github.com/daizhirui/CityUHK-X-BEV)
+golden : images from CityUHK-X-BEV dataset (https://github.com/daizhirui/CityUHK-X-BEV)

 For each user, the list of images to label is define in the file /users/{username}.json